PerseusKyogre09/oneapi-compare/README.md

 # Parallel Image Processing using Intel oneAPI DPC++

-A small yet impactful project for the Intel Student Ambassador Program

 ## Project Overview

 This project applies basic image processing operations (grayscale conversion, edge detection, and blurring) using Intel oneAPI DPC++ to demonstrate performance benefits of parallel computing on CPU/GPU.